 Olof Palme's memorial site

 Olof Palme, Sweden's Prime Minister 1969-76, and 1982-86, spent thirty summers on Fårö.
 Over time, he developed a strong affinity with the island's nature, culture and uniqueness, and he got to know many of the Sheep Islanders as close friends.
-Among other things, Olof Palme was there to inaugurate Nanten's mill at Butleks, summer 1974, together with several thousand participants.
-Olof Palme's life ended with the shooting on Sveavägen on February 28, 1986.
-Until the end, he was a peacemaker in various conflicts around the world.
-The Fårö Social Democratic Association wants to honor Olof Palme with this memorial.
-The memorial site is a sculpture group shaped like a circle and in it visitors should be able to sit down on seven large "halls" in limestone.
+Among other things, Olof Palme was there to inaugurate Nanten's mill at Butleks, in the summer of 1974, together with several thousand participants.
+Olof Palme's life ended with the shot on Sveavägen on February 28, 1986.
+Until the very end, he was a peacemaker in various conflicts around the world.
+The Fårö Social Democratic Association wants to honor Olof Palme with this memorial site.
+The memorial site is a sculpture group shaped like a circle and in it visitors will be able to sit down on seven large "halls" made of limestone.
 One of the halls in the sculpture group is placed on a higher pillar to serve as a landmark.
 It is Olof Palme's international work that inspired the artistic design.
-But it is a meeting place that should remind visitors of Fårö's ancient coastal livelihood and cultural history.
-"Hallar" is Fårö's name and refers to small oval limestones created by the sea and which fishermen on Fårö previously used as sinkers for fishing nets.
-Such yarns, with hundreds of small "halls", could be seen in use as late as the 1960s.
-In the summer of 1985, the Får islanders gave a small stone as a gift to Olof Palme with an inscription wishing him luck in his political work.
+But it is a meeting place that will remind visitors of the ancient coastal industry and cultural history of the people of Fårö.
+"Halls" are Fårömål and refer to small oval limestone stones created by the sea and which fishermen on Fårö previously used as sinkers in fishing nets.
+Such nets, with hundreds of small “halls”, could be seen in use as late as the 1960s.
+In the summer of 1985, the Faroese people gave a small stone as a gift to Olof Palme with an inscription wishing him good luck in his political work.

 The architect and sculptor of the memorial site is Jan Sundström